-- Any activity which violates U.S., state or local laws. - Transmitting threatening, obscene or harassing materials. - Intentional or unintentional disruption of network users, services or equipment, harm to other computer systems including excessive bandwidth utilization. - Tampering with computer or network security. - Disconnecting library equipment, including monitors, network cables and electrical cords. - Making unauthorized entry into any systems accessible via Library computers. - Failure to follow library policies, including but not limited to: failing to log in using your own library card number or guest card number, failing to pay for printing, and not following time limits. - Developing and/or propagating programs that harass other users or cause harm to other computer systems. - Copying, file sharing, downloading or distributing commercial software or other works or materials (i.e. music, movies, etc.) that violates copyright laws. - Accessing or loading pornographic, obscene, or sexually explicit material. - Other uses deemed inappropriate at the discretion of APL management. - Downloading or transmitting confidential, trade secret information, or copyrighted materials. - Patrons are expected to use APL computing devices and/or wireless access in a responsible and courteous manner. - o Engaging in any activity that is deliberately offensive or creates an intimidating or hostile environment is prohibited. - O Displaying or printing materials that violate the Municipality of Anchorage policy on sexual harassment are prohibited. - o It is a violation of federal law to knowingly receive visual depictions of minors engaged in sexually explicit conduct. - O Anyone who does so is subject to federal criminal prosecution under the Protection of Children against Sexual Exploitation Act of 1977 (18 USC 2252).
+- Any activity which violates U.S., state, or local laws. - Transmitting threatening, obscene, or harassing materials. - Intentional or unintentional disruption of network users, services or equipment, harm to other computer systems including excessive bandwidth utilization. - Tampering with computer or network security. - Disconnecting library equipment, including monitors, network cables and electrical cords. - Making unauthorized entry into any systems accessible via Library computers. - Failure to follow library policies, including but not limited to: failing to log in using your own library card number or guest card number, failing to pay for printing, and not following time limits. - Developing and/or propagating programs that harass other users or cause harm to other computer systems. - Copying, file sharing, downloading, or distributing commercial software or other works or materials (i.e. music, movies, etc.) that violates copyright laws. - Accessing or loading pornographic, obscene, or sexually explicit material. - Other uses deemed inappropriate at the discretion of APL management. - Downloading or transmitting confidential, trade secret information, or copyrighted materials. - Engaging in any activity that is deliberately offensive or creates an intimidating or hostile environment is prohibited. - Displaying or printing materials that violate the Municipality of Anchorage policy on sexual harassment are prohibited. - It is a violation of federal law to knowingly receive visual depictions of minors engaged in sexually explicit - Anyone who does so is subject to federal criminal prosecution under the Protection of Children against Sexual Exploitation Act of 1977 (18 USC 2252).